-In 2019, more than 2,700 STEM degrees and certificates were awarded by New Mexico's higher education institutions, of which 56.5% were awarded to men and 43.5% were awarded to women.
-Whites accounted for almost three-quarters of the state's STEM graduates, while only one in nine STEM graduates are Native American or Black (see Table 2).
+In 2021, more than 2,600 STEM degrees and certificates were awarded by New Mexico's higher education institutions, of which 64% were awarded to men and 36% were awarded to women.
+Hispanics and Whites accounted for more than 4 out of 5 of the state's STEM graduates (see Table 2).